Skip to main content

 Optional

-Total Fees is calculated by adding the Rate Fee + Transaction Fee ($X.XX)
+Total Fees are calculated by adding the Rate Fee and Transaction Fee ($X.XX)

 Effective Merchant Discount Rate